Official Selection at the George Lindsey Film Festival

 Official Selection at Horror Films in Hotlanta, Nominee: Best Film

-Lollipop is short thriller in which I starred and on which I acted as a producer.
+Lollipop is a short thriller in which I starred and on which I acted as a producer.
 Inspired by Grindhouse horror movies, Lollipop pays homage to the female-driven slashers of the 70s and 80s with a modern, witty yet still reverent sense of humor.
 Lollipop is about the women targeted by a serial killer who leaves a lollipop with each of his victims.
 But his next target is ready for him.